EAGLE ESSENTIALS HELPS STUDENTS CONNECT THE DOTS

 In Middle School, students are taught that it’s not about being the one who’s always front-and-center or who has the loudest voice, but rather, because they have learned to follow Christ, they must first become humble servant-leaders, displaying great empathy and humility towards others.
 Students have an opportunity to live this out in tangible applications during their community service projects, retreats, and mission trips.

-Finally, as students enter Upper School, skills taught in the Leadership Academy give way to more tenacious leadership attributes in recognizable, emerging leaders — in academics, athletics, the arts, and during mission trips.
+Finally, as students enter High School, skills taught in the Leadership Academy give way to more tenacious leadership attributes in recognizable, emerging leaders — in academics, athletics, the arts, and during mission trips.
 Quiet influencers now turn outward, becoming strong godly leaders, because they’ve first learned humility and grace.

 The core essential behaviors we value as a Christian community at SFC are not meant to be rules or regulations, but rather the essence of who we are, as we journey to become decent, kind, empathetic people.
 Character development programs, interlaced with academics, are designed to be the building blocks between grade levels.
 As students grow and develop, these tools enable quiet influencers to evolve into good citizens, positive contributors, and godly leaders — not because of the programs, but because they have pursued Christ-like habits and behaviors first.